Moroccan hip-hop: Nayda

-Emergence of Morap
+Morap

 Initially mirroring American boom-bap and French rap production, Moroccan hip hop has increasingly integrated traditional Moroccan music.
 In the 2020s, this fusion crystallized into a recognized subgenre often referred to as Morap.

 Morap is characterized by the foundational use of traditional instruments like the gimbri, loutar, and percussion like taarija and bendir, often layered over hip-hop drum patterns.
 A key feature is the adoption of complex traditional rhythmic cycles, mainly 6/8, contrasting with the standard 4/4 time of Western hip-hop.
 The creation of "Morap type beats" has popularized this hybrid sound, providing a template for a new generation of artists.

 Political rap

-In the 2010s, The rapper L7a9d has been imprisoned multiple times for lyrics critical of the government and police, becoming a symbol of the struggle for freedom of expression during the February 20, 2011 Movement and winning an award from the NGO Index on Censorship in 2015.
-After his release in January 2012, he decided to exile himself to Belgium to continue his musical career.
+Political rap in Morocco has been marked by a series of legal cases involving artists whose work was critical of the state.
+One of the most significant early cases was that of L7a9d (Mouad Belaghouat), who rose to prominence after being imprisoned for lyrics critical of Morocco's King Mohammed VI and police corruption.
+His 2011 song "Kilab Al-Dawla" (Dogs of the State) led to a one-year sentence, a case that drew international attention to the use of penal codes to prosecute artistic expression.
+L7a9d faced subsequent arrests, including one in 2014 at a stadium on disputed charges of ticket scalping, which he denied, and another where police raided a library during his press conference.
+L7a9d was a symbol of the struggle for freedom of expression during the February 20, 2011 Movement and won several awards including the Index on Censorship and Izerfan Trophy for Human Rights.
+He sought asylum in Belgium and lived there since.

-Female Rappers
+Female rappers

 The scene has seen a growing presence of female artists since Widad Mjama's breakthrough.
-In recent years, rappers such as Manal, ILY, Khtek, and Tendresse have gained prominence, challenging the male-dominated landscape and bringing new perspectives.
+In recent years, rappers such as Manal, ILY, Soultana, Khtek, Frizzy, and Tendresse have gained prominence, challenging the male-dominated landscape and bringing new perspectives.